AdamMiftahelidrissi/ThirdWheel-Couples-Budgeting/README.md

-# ThirdWheel:Couples Budgeting - Compose Multiplatform
+# ThirdWheel: Couples Budgeting - Compose Multiplatform

 ## Overview
 **BudgetApp** is a modern, cross-platform budgeting application built with **Compose Multiplatform** using **Jetpack Compose**.
 It provides a seamless **unified user interface** across both Android and iOS devices.
 Designed to be **minimalistic** and **user-friendly**, BudgetApp allows users to efficiently track **income, expenses, balances**, and **budgets**, making personal financial management simple and straightforward.